guusj/books/Warbreaker_BrandonSanderson.md

 “Oh, that’s right,” she said.
 “Perhaps they’re just . . . what was it?
 Stunned, dazzled, and dumbfounded?”
 Lightsong smiled faintly, remembering their conversation a few months back.
 The day this all had started.
 Blushweaver looked at him, a longing in her eyes.
 “Indeed,” Lightsong said.
 “Or, perhaps, they’re really just ignoring you.
 In order to compliment you.”
 Blushweaver smiled.
-“And how, exactly, does ignoring me make a compliment?
+“And how, exactly, does ignoring me make a compliment?”
 “It provokes you to be indignant,” Lightsong said.
 “And we all know that is when you are in best form.”
 “You like my form, then?”
 “It has its uses.
 Unfortunately, I cannot compliment you by ignoring you as the others do.
 You see, only truly, _sincerely_ ignoring you would provide the intended compliment.
 I am, actually, helpless and unable to ignore you.
 I do apologize.”